Decision tables

 1

-Select the Decision table node you plan to configure.
+Select the Decision table node to configure.
 Decision model node configurationDecision model node configuration

 2